 In August 2018, the Swedish FSA decided to apply the existing risk-weight floor of 25 percentage for mortgages applied in Pillar 2 as a requirement within the framework of Article 458 of the CRR.
 The amendment entered in to force from 31 December 2018 and applies for two years.
-This has resulted in a change, as now the capital requirement for the existing risk-weight floor for mortgages in Sweden is set as a requirement in Pillar 1 instead of Pillar 2.
+This has resulted in a change, as now the capital requirement for the existing riskweight floor for mortgages in Sweden is set as a requirement in Pillar 1 instead of Pillar 2.
 The credit institutions encompassed by the measure are those authorized to use the IRB approach and which have exposures to Swedish residential mortgages.
 The branches of foreign credit institutions in Sweden that are exposed to Swedish residential mortgages and which apply the IRB approach for these exposures, have also been affected.
+The Swedish FSA decided to extend the application of the floor within Pillar 1 until 30 December 2021, after an approval from the European Commission.